dandepeched/Hackintosh-ThinkPad-E580/README.md

 **Wi-Fi Adapter**

 While it is possible to make the stock Wi-Fi card (Intel AC3165) work now, it is still adviced to replace it with a better card that is supported.
-I've replaced mine with Broadcom BCM94352Z.
+I've replaced mine with Broadcom BCM94352Z, so this repo contains kexts for it.

 **Known Issues**
 * Lid close and FN keys stop working after sleep (fixed after reboot)
-* External monitor need to be re-plugged after sleep
+* External monitor connected to HDMI need to be re-plugged after sleep
-* Minor glitches for battery status is observed from time to time (empty or red battery icon, etc)

 ## Optional configuration
 **Possible fixes**